apache/airflow/docs/apache-airflow-providers-apache-beam/operators.rst

 `Apache Beam <https://beam.apache.org/>`__ is an open source, unified model for defining both batch and streaming data-parallel processing pipelines.
 Using one of the open source Beam SDKs, you build a program that defines the pipeline.
-The pipeline is then executed by one of Beam’s supported distributed processing back-ends, which include Apache Flink, Apache Spark, and Google Cloud Dataflow.
+The pipeline is then executed by one of Beam's supported distributed processing back-ends, which include Apache Flink, Apache Spark, and Google Cloud Dataflow.